 After you file your lawsuit, you have to let the defendant know that you are suing them.
 Usually, the defendant knows about the case a long time before it starts.
 Hopefully you talked to the defendant and tried to settle the case before you filed.

 Now that you filed the lawsuit, you have to let the defendant know formally that you are suing.
 This is called "service".
 You have to have all papers "served" on every defendant in the lawsuit.
 You cannot serve the lawsuit yourself.
 It must be served by someone who is not a party to the action, at least 18 years old.
-After service is complete, the server must complete the Proof of Service that is found on the reverse side of the Summons.
+After service is complete the server must complete the Proof of Service Summons form (POS-010).

 To learn more read the I Have Been Sued section of this website.